kaurshubh099/ChessBoard/readMe.md

 ## Assumptions

 - The chessboard is represented with the top-left corner (A8) as the coordinate (0,0).
+- The coordinates are mapped as follows:
+  - A8: (0,0)
+  - H8: (0,7)
+  - H1: (7,7)
+  - A1: (7,0)
-- The application assumes that the user is working with black pieces.
+- The application assumes that the user is playing from the A8 side where all black pieces are placed.

 ## Prerequisites